tgolla/TGolla.Swashbuckle.AspNetCore/TGolla.Swashbuckle.AspNetCore/2021-9-16-swashbucklecustom-ordering-of-controllers.md

     }
 ```

-Next we need to create a class that will collect a list of controllers with the SwaggerControllerOrder attribute value (```SwaggerControllerOrder```).
+Next we need to create a class that will collect a list of controllers with the ```SwaggerControllerOrder``` attribute value.

 ```
 using System.Reflection;